 The first foreign company actively participating in the water supply of Moscow.
-The water plant Moscow South-West will supply a large part of the city of Moscow's magnitudes and other participants with fresh drinking water and is built on a BOOT-Model basis, with a measure period of 10 years after completion.
+The water plant Moscow South-West will supply a large part of the city of Moscow's meantants with fresh drinking water and is built on a BOOT-Model basis, with a second of 10 years after completion.

-Stettin Pomorzany / Poland
+Stattin Pomorzany / Poland

-Client:
+ient: